Support for people affected by drugs

 Local recovery communities have recovery cafes and other activities online.

 Further details of mutual aid and recovery communities can be found via the Scottish Recovery Consortium or on the Recoverist Network Twitter or Facebook pages.

-General advice about managing your mental wellbeing during the coronavirus outbreak is available on NHS Inform.
+General advice about managing your mental wellbeing is available on NHS Inform.